hackle/blog-rust/raw/null-undefined-and-patch-maybe-maybe.md

-A pretty embarrassing thing with imperative programming is: it's not always possible to tell the difference between "never set" or "set to default value".

-If your answer is `null` (or `nil` or `None`) to both, we need to talk.
+So you know what `null` is, but have you heard about *explicit* `null` and *implicit* `null`?

-You see, for a long time `null` is said to represent the "lack of value"; but it's clearly not always true: in many languages, `null` can be assigned to variables, and passed around, it's typically first-class.
+We are told `null` represents the "lack of value"; but it's clearly not always true: in many languages, `null` (or `nil`, `Nothing`) is a value that can be assigned to variables, and passed around, and definitely first-class.

-(By comparison, `void` indicates "lack of value" much better, and [should be heeded](/dishonest-code-void-vs-unit).)
+It's a bit embarrassing to say, but maybe we DON'T know what `null` is?

 ## null: never set, or explicitly set?